spice2x/spice2x.github.io/pull_request_template.md

 >
 > Feel free to remove this section after you have read it.

-## Link to GitHub Issue, if one exists
+## Link to GitHub Issue or related Pull Request, if one exists
 #0

 ## Description of change